clydebarrow/esphome-docs-hugo/content/components/web_server.md

 Sensor value graph
 ******************
-{{< img src="sensor-history-graph.png" alt="Image" caption="By clicking on any sensor it will expand a graph with the historical values for that sensor." width="100.0%" class="left" >}}
+{{< img src="sensor-history-graph.png" alt="Image" width="100.0%" class="left" >}}

+By clicking on any sensor it will expand a graph with the historical values for that sensor.

 ## See Also